9: Evolution of the Hindu–Arabic digit

+The form of could possibly derive from the Arabic letter waw, which in its isolated form (و) resembles the number 9.

 The modern digit resembles an inverted 6.
-To disambiguate the two on objects and documents that can be inverted, they are often underlined.
-Another distinction from the 6 is that it is sometimes handwritten with two strokes and a straight stem, resembling a raised lower-case letter q.
-In seven-segment display, the number 9 can be constructed either with a hook at the end of its stem or without one.
+To disambiguate the two on objects and labels that can be inverted, they are often underlined.
+It is sometimes handwritten with two strokes and a straight stem, resembling a raised lower-case letter q, which distinguishes it from the 6.
+Similarly, in seven-segment display, the number 9 can be constructed either with a hook at the end of its stem or without one.
 Most LCD calculators use the former, but some VFD models use the latter.

 Mathematics

-Nine is the fourth composite number, and the first composite number that is odd.
-9 is the highest single-digit number in the decimal system.
-It is the third square number (32), and the second non-unitary square prime of the form p2 and first that is odd, with all subsequent squares of this form odd as well.

-By Mihăilescu's theorem, 9 is the only positive perfect power that is one more than another positive perfect power, since the square of 3 is one more than the cube of 2.
+9 is the fourth composite number, and the first odd composite number.
+9 is also a refactorable number.